- Which iPads work with Patch Base?

 Should I buy Patch Base, or one of your other editor apps instead?

 Some people also see my synth-specific editor apps (such as CZ Touch, or Patch Touch for DX/TX) and are unsure which to purchase.
 I recommend getting Patch Base!
-It's free to try out, and the editors are priced lower.
+It's free to try out, and frankly it gets a lot more of my focus these days.

 The other editor apps came out before Patch Base, and I continue to sell them and support them because there are already many users out there, and some people just prefer the apps for just their synths.